Disseminating science

 Journals and preprint servers etc

-2015-07-07 — 2025-12-11
+2015-07-07 — 2026-02-11

 1 Economics of publishing

-Cameron Neylon has built a cottage industry producing pragmatic critiques of publishing from an institutional economics perspective:
+Cameron Neylon has built a cottage industry of producing pragmatic critiques of publishing from an institutional economics perspective:

-e.g. The Marginal Costs of Article Publishing or A Journal is a Club:
+e.g., The Marginal Costs of Article Publishing or A Journal is a Club:

 We’d been talking about communities, cultures, economics, “public-making,” but it was the word ‘club’ and its associated concepts, both pejorative and positive, that crystallized everything.
 We were talking about the clubbishness of making knowledge — the term “Knowledge Clubs” emerged quickly — but also the benefits that such a club might gain in choosing to invest in wider sharing.

 Working paper: Potts et al. (2016).
-Alternatively, see Afonso (2014): “How academia resembles a drug gang”.
+Or see Afonso (2014): “How academia resembles a drug gang”.

 In the business setting, this often leads incumbent publishers to a kind of spluttering defense of the value they create while simultaneously complaining that the customer doesn’t appreciate their work.
 Flip the target slightly, and we’d call this “missing the new market opportunity” or “failing to express the value offering clearly.” […]